iost-official/iost-docs/docs/1-getting-started/Quickstart.md

 ## 2. Install the dependencies

-Just run this to install all dependencies:
+Run this command to install all dependencies:

 ```
 cd Go-IOS-Protocol/cmd/playground/contract
 npm install
 ```

-## 3. Write a smart contract
+## 3. Write your first smart contract

-IOST smart contract supports Javascript.
-A sample smart contract looks like:
+IOST smart contract supports JavaScript.
+A sample smart contract may look like this:

 ```
 class Sample {